-297 Ihid
+Ihid

-298 Clause 7 of the Access Licence Dealing Principles Order 2004 states that trades should:
+&lt;sup>298 Clause 7 of the Access Licence Dealing Principles Order 2004 states that trades should:

-- not adversely affect environmental water and water dependent ecosystems identified in the Plan and features of major cultural, heritage or spiritual significance.299 The Plan's background document also outlines the principles used to develop the access licence dealing rules.300
+- not adversely affect environmental water and water dependent ecosystems identified in the Plan

+- be consistent with any strategies to maintain or enhance water quality and features of major cultural, heritage or spiritual significance.
+The Plan's background document also outlines the principles used to develop the access licence dealing rules.